eth-educators/ethstaker-guides/merge-goerli-prater-alt.md

 ## Overview

-We will use the latest version for Geth and the latest version for Lighthouse.
+We will use the latest version for Besu and the latest version for Teku.
 We will configure them to connect to the *Goerli/Prater* merge testnet.
-There is an alternative guide to this one [who uses the Besu/Teku combo](merge-goerli-prater-alt.md) for its clients.
+This is an alternative guide to [the main one who uses the Besu/Lighthouse combo](merge-goerli-prater.md) for its clients.

 ## Executing the commands